Tosin Abasi: Guitars

-Abasi has played a wide variety of guitars over his career, though many of them have been custom built, having been made by one of Strandberg (styled .strandberg*) guitars through their since discontinued Made to Measure Swedish custom shop, Ibanez guitars through their prototyping and custom shops, Kiesel guitars, or Rick Toone, a smaller luthier who seems to hold similar creative/ general philosophies.
-Toone has produced several instruments with Abasi in mind.
+Abasi has played a wide variety of guitars over his career, but is most closely associated with his own brand Abasi Concepts, as well as Ernie Ball Music Man with a signature Kaizen model and Ibanez guitars with whom he had a signature model from 2013 to 2017.
+However he has also played and owned many other instruments including Strandberg, Kiesel guitars, and Rick Toone guitars.
 Notably, Abasi's collection reached into the hundreds, though many were sold off in 2020; as such, this list focuses primarily on the entries of particular, which have either been seen at workshops, on tour, social media videos, or were used in recording.